Support and Resistance Basics and Advanced Concepts (Technical Analysis)

 Figure 2.
 Resistance Area on AUDUSD Daily Chart

-Resistance and Support Areas
+Trading Resistance and Support Areas

 Resistance and support levels are dynamic, meaning the price may edge past the old support resistance level, only to reverse course shortly after.
-This new price is a new resistance or support level, but should be coupled with old support and resistance levels in the same area to create a support or resistance area.
+This new price is a new resistance or support level, but should be coupled with old support and resistance levels in the same region to create a support or resistance area.

 Support and Resistance Breakouts & False Breakouts